Small to medium enterprises and the corporate sector are significant game changers in achieving our goal to end hunger and poverty.

-The corporate sector is a significant player in achieving our goal to end hunger and poverty by 2030.
-We are proud of our innovative, strategic partnerships with like-minded organisations who share our vision for a world free from hunger.
+We are proud of our innovative, strategic partnerships with like-minded organisations that share our vision for a world free from hunger.
 Our corporate partners invest funds, expertise, skills, resources and networks to enable us to maximise our impact and effectiveness and to scale our work globally.
 We seek to ensure that our partnerships are purposeful and provide a valued benefit exchange that allows companies to align their organisation’s goals with our work.

-If you are interested in exploring what a partnership between your business and The Hunger Project could look like, please contact Tara Donnelly, Head of Communications & Partnerships on (02) 9222 9088 or email@example.com.
+If you are interested in exploring what a partnership between your business and The Hunger Project could look like, please contact Sivanjana Kathiravel, Head of Partnerships on 0402 706 202 or firstname.lastname@example.org.

 We are proud to partner with these innovative businesses that are committed to working with us to end hunger.
 Their contribution enables us to create significant impact globally, empowering people living in chronic hunger to break the poverty cycle and transform their lives.
 We would like to thank them for their vision, commitment and action towards our mission.

 AACDS is a proud supporter of The Hunger Project’s Women Empowered Fund which recognises the issues of gender inequality that women face in overcoming hunger and poverty in Africa, India, Bangladesh and Latin America.
 AACDS is Registered Training Organisation specialising in training and education in the field of aesthetics.
 Our students are primarily women with a desire to empower themselves through education and career growth.
 We see the importance of educational opportunities for all women across the globe.View website >